3 reasons why we upped and quit our careers without being millionaires

 Additionally, both of us max out our 401ks at work.
-Any additional money gets funneled into our Vanguard brokerage account and pads our retirement stash.
+Any additional money got automatically funneled into our Vanguard brokerage account and pads our retirement stash.

 2. Our frugal post-retirement lifestyle

-We do this by boon docking as much as possible on BLM land, which is free government-owned wilderness to call home - usually for a maximum of 14 days before you need to move on.
+We do this by boondocking as much as possible on BLM land, which is free government-owned wilderness to call home - usually for a maximum of 14 days before you need to move on.
 Find a spot, park your rig and enjoy nature.

-Our soon-to-be-installed solar power system will enable off-grid living for extended periods of time, reducing our living expenses significantly.
+Our solar power system enables off-grid living for extended periods of time, reducing our living expenses significantly.
 We are 100% debt free.
 Both my wife and I understand what "enough" means to us, and we've built a smooth and streamlined lifestyle that we both enjoy, and one that doesn't require a ton of cash.